rdegges/rdegges-blog/articles/2012/heroku-isnt-for-idiots.md

     PostgreSQL, and other services.
 -   ...

-After a few months passed, I looked back and said to myself: "*What the hell?*".
+After a few months passed, I looked back and said to myself: *"What the hell?"*.
 I went through so much trouble and time to build out my infrastructure and add in support for backups, recovery, etc.--that I ended up blowing enormous amounts of time on tasks that have all already been solved by people far smarter than